RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-User Manual/2-Explorer/2-Items/2-items-editing/2-items-editing.md

  ![A screenshot demonstrating that by saving an item, the subquery and computed fields will be updated.
 The screenshot is annotated with a red box and arrow to highlight saving will change a value.](<Items Subquery Save.png>)

 ## Items can be Refreshed
 If the data in an item is updated (e.g. by another user, or by an automated process), the item will need to be refreshed in order for that data to become visible.
-Refreshing the entire page is not desirable as you may need to reauthenticate, which will take time.

 Rapid Platform includes an *Inline Refresh* button, that allows you to refresh all the items in an item, without leaving the page.
 The *Inline Refresh* is located in the [Command Bar](</docs/Rapid/2-User Manual/glossary/glossary.md#command-bar>), and has an icon that resembles a clockwise arrow.